 Once a year, we invite lawyers in each state to nominate the top attorneys they've personally observed in action.
 Lawyers may nominate attorneys in their own firm, but these nominations count only if each in-firm nomination is matched by at least one out-firm nomination.

-Each nomination carries a point value.
-An out-firm nomination has substantially greater point value than an in-firm nomination.
+Each nomination carries a point value and out-firm nominations have a greater point value than in-firm nominations.
 Lawyers cannot nominate themselves, and must limit their nominations to others who practice in the same state.

 Our procedures and database have several safeguards that prevent lawyers from "gaming" the system.
 For example, we track who nominates whom.
 This helps us detect any excessive "back-scratch" nominations (lawyers nominating each other) and "block nominations" (where members of the same law firm all cast identical nominations).
 We also prohibit lawyers from engaging in "campaigning" or solicitation of nominations from other lawyers.